LOG Pipeline User Manual¶

 directory.

-Step Five: View Extracted Fields in Guance¶
+Step Five: View the Parsed Fields in Guance¶

 logs, and in the log details page, you can see the fields and field values under "Attributes".
-These are the fields and field values displayed after log parsing.
+These are the fields and field values displayed after the log parsing.
 For example:

 http_method: GET